Jewish United Fund Path to Parenthood Grant

 - Have a diagnosis of infertility certified by a medical provider, with the exception of the following:

-- For requests for infertility treatment, you MUST have completed all required medical testing within the specified time frames.
-Applicants who do have this information within required time frames will not be considered.
+- For requests for infertility treatment, you must have completed all required medical testing within the specified time frames.
+Documentation will need to be provided by your physician.

 - If you are applying for a grant for IUI, IVF or FET (utilizing your own eggs or donor eggs), you must have a body mass index less than 40.